-You see that he is not making any attempt to hide how good the booze tastes to him.
-You wonder if that is a good sign or a bad one.
+You see that he isn't making any attempt to hide how good the booze tastes to him.
+You wonder if that's a good sign or a bad one.

 "I've been drinking since I got back," you say.
 You drank a lot at the 4077th too, but everyone did.
 You didn't stand out there.
 And compared to doctors that had a still in their tent, your little hip flask was positively restrained.
 But here, even in the land of the five o'clock cocktail party, you find yourself on the extreme side of the alcohol consumption scale.

 "I never stopped drinking."
 He shakes his head.
 "I set up a still for fun in the garage when I got back.
 It wasn't the same and I let it run out.
 Bottles are too easy to come by."